Cross-view Semantic Segmentation for Sensing Surroundings: RELATED WORK

-\textbf{Layout estimation and view synthesis.} Estimating layout has been an active topic of research (i.e. room layout estimation \cite{zou2018layoutnet,lee2017roomnet,xu2017pano2cad,izadinia2017im2cad,hedau2009recovering}, free space estimation \cite{hedau2012recovering}).
+Estimating layout has been an active topic of research (i.e. room layout estimation \cite{zou2018layoutnet}, free space estimation \cite{hedau2012recovering}, \ and road layout estimation \cite{schulter2018learning, wang2019parametric}).
 Most of the previous methods use annotations of the layout or geometric constraints for the estimation, while our proposed framework estimates the top-down-view map directly from the image, without the intermediate step of estimating the 3D structure of the scene.
-On the other hand, view synthesis has been explored in many works \cite{lin2012vision,zhu2018generative,zhai2017predicting,regmi2018cross,yan2016perspective,ji2017deep}.
-For example, \cite{zhai2017predicting,regmi2018cross} describes a method to learn the transformation between ground and aerial imagery. \cite{ji2017deep,yan2016perspective} synthesizes cross-views of objects and \cite{zhu2018generative,lin2012vision} synthesizes driving scenes.
-View synthesis focuses on generating realistic cross-view images while our cross-view segmentation aims at parsing semantics across different views.
+On the other hand, view synthesis has been explored in many works \cite{zhai2017predicting,regmi2018cross}.
+They focus on generating realistic cross-view images while cross-view segmentation aims at parsing semantics across different views.